AdobeXD/plugin-samples/reference/uxp/class/XMLHttpRequest.md

 ### xmlHttpRequest.open(method, url, [async], [user], [password])
 Initializes a request.
 This method is to be used from JavaScript code; to initialize a request from native code, use openRequest() instead.
+Self-signed certificates are not currently supported for HTTPS connections.

 **Kind**: instance method of [`XMLHttpRequest`](#module-global-xmlhttprequest)